 We must be careful not to confuse the Gender Pay Gap and unequal pay, the latter being discrimination between men and women who perform the same job with the same experience and/or working pattern.
 Inequality of pay is governed by the Employment Equality Acts.
 In contrast, the Gender Pay Gap highlights unequal gender representation within an organisation.

 In addition to an unequal representation of men and women in an organisation, the Gender Pay Gap also highlights other challenges that businesses may encounter.
-For example, why are less women employed in more senior positions within an organisation and why are more women employed in the lower paid roles?
+For example, why are fewer women employed in more senior positions within an organisation and why are more women employed in the lower-paid roles?

-There are a multitude of possible explanations for the Gender Pay Gap, some of which are rooted in cultural and social norms.
+There is a multitude of possible explanations for the Gender Pay Gap, some of which are rooted in cultural and social norms.

 One of the most obvious reasons for a Gender Pay Gap is a segregated labour market.
 There are a number of sectors and jobs which are dominated by one gender.
-For example women tend to dominate education, human health and social work activities, while men dominate technology and engineering, the latter of which is more highly paid.
-This results in woman typically being employed in lower paid professions.
+For example, women tend to dominate education, human health and social work activities, while men dominate technology and engineering, the latter of which is more highly paid.
+This results in women typically being employed in lower-paid professions.

-With regard to education as a whole, figures suggest that women graduate from tertiary education at a higher percentage compare to men, however as alluded to above, there is a substantial difference in those participating in areas such as education, health and welfare, humanities and arts, with the women’s incidence of 48.5% while men’s is only 23.5%.
-As a result, less women are suitably qualified for higher paid jobs in sectors such as IT, technology, engineering when such positions become available.
+With regard to education as a whole, figures suggest that women graduate from tertiary education at a higher percentage compared to men, however as alluded to above, there is a substantial difference in those participating in areas such as education, health and welfare, humanities and arts, with the women’s incidence of 48.5% while men’s is only 23.5%.
+As a result, fewer women are suitably qualified for higher-paid jobs in sectors such as IT, technology, and engineering when such positions become available.

 The Gender Pay Gap Information Bill 2019, currently before Dáil Éireann in the fourth stage, will amend the Employment Equality Act 1998 and require “certain employers to publish information relating to the remuneration of their employees by reference to the gender of such employees for the purpose of showing whether there are differences in such remuneration referable to gender and, if there are such differences, the size of such differences and to require such employers to publish statements setting out the reasons or such differences and the measure (if any) taken, or proposed to be taken, by those employers to eliminate or reduce such differences”.